 When most Americans think of shrimp, they're envisioning brown, white, or pink shrimp.

-- White shrimp tend to be a little more tender and sweet.
+White shrimp tend to be a little more tender and sweet.
 With a slightly lighter color and a green-hued tail, they're found along the Atlantic and Gulf coasts in shallow, muddy waters.
-There's also a good number of white shrimp imported from Latin America—especially Mexico and Ecuador—Thailand, and China, all with varying levels of sustainability ratings (see the seafoodwatch reports for more details.)
+There's also a good number of white shrimp imported from Latin America—especially Mexico and Ecuador—Thailand, and China, all with varying levels of sustainability ratings.

 Found mostly in Asia, especially in Thailand, Vietnam, Taiwan, and China, tiger shrimp have telltale brown striping on their bodies.
 There are currently non-native tiger shrimp populations found off the Eastern coast of the United States as well.
 They can get enormous in size, up to a foot long, and are the most commonly farmed shrimp in the world.
 Farmed or fresh, they can have a distinctly shrimpy flavor, though you might want to check seafoodwatch for reports on its environmental impact in Asian farms.
 You'll frequently find them frozen in five-pound blocks in Asian markets.